AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/manage-permissions/map-user-adh copy.md

 # Map a user to an AVEVA™ Data Hub role

-As an administrator, you can assign an AVEVA™ Connect user to a Data Hub role.
+You can assign an AVEVA™ Connect user to a Data Hub role.
 Role assignment determines the actions a user can take in Data Hub.
 There are five built-in roles:

 * Tenant Administrator: Administrator with full permissions and has the ability to add and remove users, clients, and secrets.